-We introduced Flame Cow, were awarded the Gwen Jorgensen Scholarship, and athletes raced to Junior Elite Female and Mixed Team Relay National Championship podiums.
+We introduced Flame Cow; we were awarded the Gwen Jorgensen Scholarship; and athletes raced to Junior Elite Female and Mixed Team Relay National Championship podiums.

-At USA Triathlon High School Nationals athletes raced to second female team and third overall team, we introduced the Mini Cow Double, an athlete was crowned Junior Elite Male National Champion and went on to represent Team USA at the ITU World Triathlon Grand Final, and nine from The Herd placed in the 2018 USA Triathlon Mideast Region Youth Triathlon Series, and an athlete was named NCAA West Region Division II Freshman of the Year.
+At USA Triathlon High School Nationals athletes raced to second female team and third overall team; we introduced the Mini Cow Double; an athlete was crowned Junior Elite Male National Champion and went on to represent Team USA at the ITU World Triathlon Grand Final; nine from The Herd placed in the 2018 USA Triathlon Mideast Region Youth Triathlon Series; and an athlete was named NCAA West Region Division II Freshman of the Year.

 We are parents.